Photo: Laurie Clark Photography

 "Sensational...
 Shows an emotional range most performers shy away from...
 Her instrument takes flight and you are mesmerized by her presence." - Seattle Gay News

 Singer, actor, writer and composer Angie Louise has been creating and performing in her chosen city of Seattle since the 1990s.
-She is the longtime frontwoman and songwriter for the Weimar Berlin-inspired rock band The Love Markets, whose record releases include Beauty Factory (2016) and World Of Your Dreams (2013).
-She is a longtime member of Actors’ Equity Association, having toured regionally and appeared in many principal roles on Seattle’s AEA stages.
-Angie’s work as a writer and composer includes the screenplays and songs for two award-winning feature films, Gory Gory Hallelujah and Ira Finkelstein’s Christmas, starring Elliott Gould (Best in SIFF).
-In 2020, Angie composed songs and music for Seattle Children’s Theatre’s “radically transformed” production of Snow White.
-Angie is a past winner of the Academy of American Poets Prize.
+She is best known for her work as longtime frontwoman and songwriter for Weimar Berlin-inspired rock band The Love Markets (“Irresistible” - Seattle Magazine) and its three critically acclaimed record releases: World of Your Dreams, Beauty Factory, and 2025’s Ship of Light.
+She’s also a member of Actors’ Equity with a long list of mainstage principal credits at nationally recognized theatres, including The 5th Avenue Theatre, Village Theatre, Seattle Children’s Theatre, and Theatre Under the Stars.
+And as a writer, she’s served as both screenwriter and songwriter on the award-winning feature films Gory Gory Hallelujah and Ira Finkelstein’s Christmas, composed songs and music for Seattle Children’s Theatre’s “radically transformed” 2020 production of Snow White, and been a past winner of the Academy of American Poets Prize.

 Writing: Academy of American Poets Prize; Quinn Fellowship for Poetry; two-time Trelease Fiction Award; Illini Poetry Prize; Pape Award.